hapijs/crumb/README.md

 The following options are available when registering the plugin

-* 'name' - the name of the cookie to store the csrf crumb in
+* 'name' - the name of the cookie to store the csrf crumb in (defaults to 'crumb')
 * 'size' - the length of the crumb to generate (defaults to 43, which is 256 bits, see [cryptile](https://github.com/hueniverse/cryptiles) for more information)
 * 'autoGenerate' - whether to automatically generate a new crumb for requests (defaults to true)
 * 'addToViewContext' - whether to automatically add the crumb to view contexts as the given name (defaults to true)